 Rome was the first 1 million population city

 Rome became the first city to have 1 million inhabitants in the world, in 133 BC.
 In comparison, London reached that landmark in 1810 while Paris 1850.

-After Roman empire conquer east and north and saw light hair women and man they wanted to have same light hair to achieve this they dye their hair with beech wood ashes and goat fat. the most popular hair colour in ancient Rome was blond and red.
+After the Roman empire conquered east and north and saw light hair women and man they wanted to have same light hair to achieve this they dye their hair with beech wood ashes and goat fat.
+The most popular hair colour in ancient Rome was blond and red.

 Ancient Romans were born as free people.
 To symbolize that they are a citizen of the Rome they were wearing linen togas.
 While ladies were a female version of Toga called Stola